joestubbs/coe379L-sp24/docs/unit03/neural_networks.rst

 Step 1: Import Modules from Keras and Initialize the Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The simplest type of model is the Sequential model, which is a linear stack of layers.
 Since we will be creating a sequential neural network model we import Sequential from Keras.model.
 We will also have one or more densely connected hidden layer, hence we import Dense from Keras.Layers.